haskellcamargo/pragmatic-functional-javascript/README.md

   - [Why functional programming?](./01-INTRODUCTION/02-WHY-FUNCTIONAL-PROGRAMMING.md)
   - [Curiosities about JavaScript](./01-INTRODUCTION/03-CURIOSITIES-ABOUT-JAVASCRIPT.md)
   - [Less is more](./01-INTRODUCTION/04-LESS-IS-MORE.md)
+- Roots of the Evil
+  - Nullity Considered Harmful
+  - Mutability Can Kill your Hamster
+  - Please Track your Effects
+  - Loops are so 80's
+  - Expressions over Statements
+- Modules
+  - The Top Level
+- Meet ESLint
+  - Forbidding Imperative Syntax
+  - ESLint Plugins to the Rescue
 - Fantasy Land
   - Unicorns and Rainbows
-- Modules
-  - The Top Level
 - Composition: Profit!
   - Composition over Inheritance
   - Currying and Partial Application
   - Tacit Programming
   - Combinators
   - Pipe vs. Compose
-- Roots of the Evil
-  - Nullity Considered Harmful
-  - Mutability Can Kill your Hamster
-  - Please Track your Effects
-  - Loops are so 80's
-  - Expressions over Statements
 - Error Handling
   - Don't Throw it on me!
 - Asynchronous but Still Reliable